Summary

 • CC0: ‘No rights reserved’ licence.
 All data is in the public domain and can be used for any purpose

-• CC-BY: This license allows others to use data, even commercially, as long as the original data creator is credited.
+• CC-BY: This licence allows others to use data, even commercially, as long as the original data creator is credited.

 • OGL: Open government licence, similar to the CC-BY, this licence allows others to use data, even commercially, as long as the original data creator is credited.